 Helpful Hint: The PDF Timeline below can be viewed in your computer browser and searched by keyword without downloading the file by using Control F on your keyboard when the file is open.
 This function is very helpful with these large files in finding a specific person, subject, place, etc. The Control F Function does not work on photographs or the text embedded in the photo.

-Note: The actual Native American newspaper articles are in the Newspaper Archives section.
+Note: The actual Native American newspaper articles are in the Newspaper Archives section (Newspapers, Deaths and Births).
 A copy of this index is available there as well.

 —– Reference Materials—–

 Other Reference Materials

 Note: This treaty was signed but never ratified by Congress